The cast of Disney's Frozen

 - Badass: Come down to it, only a handful of Disney villains (and the Genie) can compare to her power, and that's with perhaps two days of practice with her abilities.

-- Badass Adorable: She may not be as Adorkable as Anna, but when she lets emotion show on her face, you'll see the family resemblance to Anna.
+- Badass Adorable: She may not be as Adorkable as Anna, but when she lets emotion show on her face, you can see the family resemblance to Anna.

 - Badass Boast: "Here I'll stand, and here I'll stay" from Let It Go is a boast to the world that it won't be making any more demands of her identity.
 In the same song: "I am one with the wind and sky."